 This comedy duo runs four YouTube channels.
 Their friendship goes way back to first grade and they both ended up being engineers.
 However, they have a deep passion for comedy, so they started a YouTube channel in 2014.

-They have four channels, but the most notable one is the Good Mythical Morning, a talk-show type of channel that now has over 16.4 million subscribers.
+The most notable of their four channels is the Good Mythical Morning, a talk-show-type channel that now has over 16.4 million subscribers.
 They earn roughly $17.5 million each year from YouTube.
-And thanks to YouTube, Rhett and Link also earned from commercial endorsements for brands like Gillette, McDonald’s, Taco Bell, and Coca-Cola.
+And thanks to YouTube, Rhett and Link also earned money from commercial endorsements for brands like Gillette, McDonald’s, Taco Bell, and Coca-Cola.

 5. Jeffree Star

 If you’re fond of makeup, you’ve probably heard of Jeffree Star.
-Jeffree is passionate about makeup that he dedicates his entire channel towards it alone.
+Jeffree is so passionate about makeup that he dedicates his entire channel to it alone.
 If you want to learn how to become a YouTuber by creating makeup tutorials, then this channel is one of the top channels you should check out.
 You can find makeup reviews, challenges, and tutorials there.
-He has a whole tribe of makeup enthusiasts that follow his channel, which now has over 18 million subscribers.
+He has a whole tribe of makeup enthusiasts who follow his channel, which now has over 18 million subscribers.

 Jeffree makes around $17 million each year as a YouTuber.
 Jeffree also runs his own makeup line called the Jeffree Star Cosmetics.